Bayesian Semiparametric Multivariate Density Deconvolution

 In sharp contrast to the univariate case, the literature on multivariate density deconvolution is quite sparse.
-We can only mention Masry (1991), Youndj\'e and Wells (2008), Comte and Lacour (2013) and Bovy, et al. (2011).
-The first three considered deconvoluting kernel based approaches assuming the measurement errors $\bU$ to be distributed independently from $\bX$ according to a completely known probability law.
+We can only mention Masry (1991), Youndj\'e and Wells (2008), Comte and Lacour (2013), Hazelton and Turlach (2009, 2010) and Bovy, et al. (2011).
+The first three considered deconvoluting kernel based approaches assuming the measurement errors $\bU$ to be distributed independently from $\bX$ according to a known probability law.
+Hazelton and Turlach (2009, 2011), working with the same assumptions on $\bU$, proposed weighted kernel based methods.
 Bovy, et al. (2011) modeled the density $f_{\bX}$ using flexible mixtures of multivariate normal kernels, but they assumed $f_{\bU}$ to be multivariate normal with known covariance matrices, independent from $\bX$.
 As in the case of univariate problems, the assumptions of a fully specified $f_{\bU}$, known covariance matrices, and independence from $\bX$ are highly restrictive for most practical applications.

 The focus of this article is on multivariate density deconvolution when $f_{\bU}$ is not known but replicated proxies are available for at least some individuals.
 The proposed deconvolution approaches can additionally accommodate conditional heteroscedasticity in $\bU$.
 The problem is important, for instance, in nutritional epidemiology, where nutritionists are typically interested not just in the consumption behaviors of individual dietary components but also in their joint consumption patterns.
-The data are usually available in the form of dietary recalls and are contaminated by measurement errors that show strong patterns of conditional heteroscedasticity.
+The data are often available in the form of dietary recalls and are contaminated by measurement errors that show strong patterns of conditional heteroscedasticity.